-The Alameda Sun will again participate as an advertising sponsor, and the Sun’s co-publisher, Eric Kos, will serve as a judge, alongside Alameda’s two Poet Laureates, Cathy Dana and Gene Kahane.
-Dr. Michael Jonas, Professor of Economics at the University of San Francisco, will serve as Spell Master.
+The Alameda Sun will again participate as an advertising sponsor, and the Sun’s co-publisher, Eric Kos, will serve as Spell Master, and the Bee Judges will be Alameda’s two Poets Laureate, Cathy Dana and Gene Kahane.
+Dr. Michael Jonas, Professor of Economics at the University of San Francisco, is helping assemble the word lists.

 Spellers and supporters alike are asked to keep in mind that, while this is a competitive event, it should be low pressure and enjoyable for the spellers.
 The goal is for everyone to have fun!

-Please send any additional ideas, comments, or questions to Chuck Kapelke (at) alamedaspellingbee.org.
+Please send any additional ideas, comments, or questions to Chuck Kapelke at email@example.com.